 Section 7.
-Resignation from Membership Other Than in Face of Pending Disciplinary Action
+Resignation from Membership Other Than in Face of Pending Disciplinary Action notary or made under penalty of perjury - that the card has been lost and will be returned to the State Bar if found; and

 A. A member may resign from membership by delivering to the State Bar the following materials, addressed to the clerk: